UMAprotocol/optimistic-truth-bot/README.md

   - [Development](#development)
   - [License](#license)

-## Overview
+## 📋 Overview

 The Large Language Oracle (LLO) is a sophisticated system designed to monitor, process, and resolve Polymarket prediction market proposals.
-The system combines multiple AI strategies, including search-based solvers and code execution solvers, to provide accurate resolution recommendations.****
+The system combines multiple AI strategies, including search-based solvers and code execution solvers, to provide accurate resolution recommendations.

 The workflow involves: